 Jan Miller, Jan Henderson, Linda Rabin, Ellen Pierce,

-Richard, Anne and myself, Ian A. Wallace,
+Richard, Ann and myself, Ian A. Wallace,

 formed the board of directors.

 We had a company of 20 performers in a program of

 creative theatre & dance techniques.
-The major
+Our major

 technique through workshops and performances.

 This was the manifestation of the school

-as foretold in the Paris talks.
+as was foretold in the Paris talks.